• Home

 3. Stowe

-Stowe is another one of my top favorites and one of the best places to stay in Vermont in the fall.
-Stowe is also pretty small, and is a big ski town, but it’s also amazing in the fall.
-You’ll be able to see some covered bridges, lots of foliage, stay at some really awesome resorts, peruse adorable shops on Main Street and go for scenic walks.
+Stowe is another one of my top places to see in New England for epic foliage, and one of the best places to stay in Vermont in the fall.
+Stowe is also pretty small, and is a big ski town, but it’s also one of the most beautiful and places to experience foliage in the fall season.
+The charm around every corner is so special!

 The landscapes around Stowe are some of the most famous in all of Vermont, and used in a lot of stock photography.
 The white church standing tall amongst the trees and fall foliage is rather famous, and when you see it in person, it’s hard to feel like you’re not living in a postcard.